0xuser/us-elections/readme.md

 #### TO DO:
 - pip frezee -> requirements.txt
 - rewrite to use SqlAlchemy
+- use json requests (some endpoints takes date as a string - temporary solution)

 #### Remember to:
 - perform batch transactions

+#### Frontend
+in "my-app" directory